-Within a reasonable period of time not to exceed one year after a participant's application for assistance, the social services district must conduct an assessment of employability for each recipient of Home Relief participating in the JOBS program based on the educational level, child day care and other supportive services needs, skills, prior work experience, training and vocational interests of such participant.
+Social services districts must conduct an assessment of employability for each applicant for or recipient of Aid to Dependent Children participating in the JOBS program based on the educational level, child day care and other supportive services needs, skills, prior work experience, training and vocational interests of such participant.
 In addition, the assessment must include a review of family circumstances including review of any special needs of a child.
-Based on the assessment, the social services official, in consultation with the participant, must develop an employability plan in writing which must set forth the services that will be provided by the social services official and the activities in which the participant will take part under the JOBS program and which sets forth an employment goal for the participant.
-Social Services Law Section 335-a, 18 NYCRR 385.4(a).
+Based on the assessment, the social services official, in consultation with the participant, must develop an employability plan in writing which must set forth the services that will be provided by the social services official and the activities in which the FH# 2191623M participant will take part under the JOBS program and which sets forth an employment goal for the participant.
+Social Services Law Section 335, 18 NYCRR 385.4(a).

-An employable applicant for or recipient of Home Relief must, as required by the Agency, participate in the initial assessment and in the preparation of an employability plan.
+An employable applicant for or recipient of Aid to Dependent Children must, as required by the Agency, participate in the initial assessment and in the preparation of an employability plan.
 18 NYCRR 385.4(b)(1).